-The Department of Human Services (DHS) created the Fellows for Public Service program as a way for recent graduates and professionals to gain real-world experience while developing new skills and giving back to the state of Arkansas.
-Fellows gain experience through an intensive project assignment chosen by the Fellow and the Fellows Program Coordinator.
+The Department of Human Services (DHS) created the Fellows for Public Service program as a way for current and recent graduates to gain real-world experience while developing new skills and giving back to the state of Arkansas.
+Fellows gain experience through an intensive project assignment chosen by the Fellows Program Coordinator.
 These projects address real issues, policies, strategies or problems facing specific DHS programs and divisions.

 Fellows learn about internal processes and procedures and key linkages to other divisions, government agencies and community organizations.
 Fellows also receive one-on-one professional development opportunities, training through workshops and seminars and bi-weekly compensation.